Skip to main content

 1. Prospects — Potential clients in your book

-2. Opportunities — Deals linked to prospects
+2. Opportunities — Deals linked to prospects with a name, value, and target close date

-Default pipeline stages
+Default prospect pipeline stages

 The prospect pipeline comes with default stages: